ysyk2021/leading-with-creativity-unlocking-innovative-solutions-for-complex-challenges/src/chapter-9-2.md

-Conclusion: Final Thoughts on Leading with Creativity
+Final Thoughts on Leading with Creativity
 =====================================================

 Leading with creativity is not just a buzzword; it's a powerful approach to unlocking innovative solutions to complex challenges.
 By embracing ambiguity and uncertainty, building a culture of innovation, developing self-awareness as a creative leader, and building trust through effective creative leadership practices, you can become a more effective leader and drive impactful outcomes within your team or organization.